DO NOT DELETE OR EDIT THIS ROW OR ITS CONTENTS

 What can Sociology (World Soc/International Devpt pathway) lead to?

 There are endless specific careers linked with Sociology (please see below) however, we're eager to ensure you develop a range of 'transferable skills' that you can draw upon throughout the rest of your career, regardless of whether Sociology becomes your career goal or not.

 These skills include:

 Specific careers linked to Sociology (World) include:

 •Youth worker/social worker, international aid/development worker, marketing/market research, crime analyst, police officer, probation service, law firms, human rights advocacy, welfare rights advisors, criminal justice system, education (teaching), researcher, refugee support (& many, many more).
 A particular growth sector for graduates in Sociology/International Development/Geography-related subjects is the area of Corporate Social Responsibility (CSR).
-This is the process whereby companies are eager to minimise the effects of their business on communities and/or the environment through taking greater responsibility.
+This is the process whereby companies are eager to minimise the effects of their business on communities and/or the environment by taking greater responsibility.
 If you consider McDonald's 'Ronald McDonald Houses', Costa's 'Costa Foundation' or Cadbury's 'fair trade' Dairy Milk, these are examples of CSR at work.